leeange/DSPPUX-Checklist/README.md

 ☐ For gathering feedback, I am providing people with safe channels to contact me (e.g. end-to-end encrypted emails).

  ##### Training and Documentation
-☐ I have created a user manual or guide.
+☐ I have created and tested a user manual or guide.
+I keep updating it based on the testing feedback.

 ☐ It is easy for people to see the updates for my tool / technology / platform.
 (Consider if you have a public webpage or portal and if you regularly update them and track the updates.)